MihaelaVacarus/MS1-You-Plant-It/README.md

     - The Events & Workshops page includes a section on courses with a designed PDF that covers all necessary info.
 - #### As a user, I want to be able to contact the company by sending an email/form, so that I am not bothered with calls.
     - The Contact page has a contact form that allows users to ask for information without giving their phone number.
-    - Additionally, on that same page, users are given the option to send a Whatsapp message directly from the website, and so inquire for more info.
+    - Additionally, on that same page, users are given the option to send a WhatsApp message directly from the website, and so inquire for more info.

 ### Further testing